-We are pleased to announce the 10.2.2 release of ArcGIS Runtime SDK for WPF.
-You can download the SDK today from ArcGIS for Developers.
-This release follows the 10.2 release in Q4 2013 and includes several new features plus performance and quality improvements.
-Here are some of the highlights (much more information can be found in the release notes):
+We are pleased to announce the 10.2.4 release of ArcGIS Runtime SDKs for iOS and OS X. You can download the SDKs today from ArcGIS for Developers and cocoapods.
+This release follows the 10.2.3 release in April 2014 and includes enhancements in a few key areas such as -